BipinShetty/Conversional-AI/README.md

     * Services multiple simultaneous conversations seamlessly, avoiding interference.
     * Delivers context-aware AI responses to follow-up messages, maintaining a natural flow.

+Requirement	Implemented?
+Details
+Functional Requirements
+Retrieve a collection of chat conversations	✅	Implemented via GET /chats API endpoint.
+Start a new separate conversation	✅	Implemented via POST /chats API endpoint.
+Create a new message within a conversation	✅	Implemented via POST /chats/{chat_id}/messages API endpoint.
+Retrieve all messages in a conversation	✅	Implemented via GET /chats/{chat_id}/messages API endpoint.
+API Needs
+Properly handle potential concurrency edge cases	✅	Implemented using asyncio.Lock to ensure thread safety.
+Service multiple simultaneous conversations	✅	Asynchronous architecture and in-memory storage support this feature.
+Handle follow-up messages clarifying earlier questions	✅	Implemented by building conversation context and passing it to the LLM for continuity.
+Be configured with an LLM for AI agent	✅	OpenAI integration is configured for the AI agent functionality.
+Implementation Requirements
+Runtime: Python 3 with async concurrency	✅	Built using FastAPI with Python 3’s asynchronous capabilities.
+Distribution: Version-controlled on GitHub	✅	Assumes the repository is version-controlled as specified.
+Codebase close to production state	✅	Modularized, clean code with clear abstractions (e.g., services, models, storage).
+Tests: A test suite is expected	✅	Comprehensive test suite covering all major functionalities.
+State: Keep state in memory with abstraction	✅	In-memory storage implemented with an abstract interface (MemoryStorage).
+3rd-party services: Only an LLM API provider	✅	OpenAI API is the only 3rd-party service used.

 **Getting Started**

 **Prerequisites:**